Jamie3213/heart_disease_classification/README.md

-We’re going to use a [dataset taken from Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci) containing a total of 13 physical attributes of patients which are related the likelihood of having heart disease, along with a variable indicating whether or not the patient actually has heart disease.
+We’re going to use a [dataset taken from Kaggle](https://www.kaggle.com/ronitf/heart-disease-uci) containing a total of 13 physical attributes of patients relating to the likelihood of heart disease, along with a variable indicating whether or not the patient actually has heart disease.

 ``` r
 library(tidyverse)